inno-devops-labs/F23-core-course-labs/lab01/app_rust/DOCKER.md

 There are many images we can use as a baseline:
 `rust:X`, `rust:X-slim-buster`, `scratch`, `distroless`.

-For simplicity I don't use `musl` and static linking - therefore I prefer `rust:slim-buster`
+To have healtchecks I use `alpine as the second baseline`

 ## Least frequently changed layers on the top